dvidelabs/flatcc/README.md

 - base64(url) encoded binary data in JSON.

-Supported platforms (as covered by CI release tests on ci-more branch):
+### Supported platforms (CI tested)

+The ci-more branch tests additional compilers:

 - Ubuntu Trusty gcc 4.4, 4.6-4.9, 5, 6, 7 and clang 3.6, 3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64, 2017, 2017 Win64

+MSVC 2017 is not always tested because the CI environment then won't support MSVC 2010.

-Platforms reported to work by users:
+### Platforms reported to work by users:

 - C++ 11/14 is reported to work with flatcc 0.5.1 but C++ compatibility is not systematically tested.
 Older C++ likely also works.